HomeLatest NewsDefenceAmid growing tensions over large troop presence at Ukraine border, Russia blames US for ‘escalating tensions’

 “The United States is escalating tensions,” he told reporters.
 “We are watching these US actions with great concern.”

 Moscow has instead accused the West of increasing tensions with deployments and support for Ukraine, a former Soviet republic.
-It has put forward a list of security demands including a guarantee that Ukraine never be allowed to join NATO and that alliance forces pull back in Eastern European countries that joined after the Cold War.
+It has put forward a list of demands including a guarantee that Ukraine never be allowed to join NATO and that alliance forces pull back in Eastern European countries that joined after the Cold War.

 The United States and NATO have rejected the demands and told Russia to withdraw from Ukraine’s borders, warning that an attack will trigger damaging economic sanctions, as well as a beefed-up NATO presence in eastern Europe.